Reading layout

 Extracting Attributes and Clean Text

-# Extracting clean, readable text
+# Extract clean, readable text

 clean_text = element.get_text(strip=True, separator=' ')

-# Safely accessing attributes with fallback values
+# Safely access attributes with a fallback value

 image_url = img_tag.get('src', 'fallback.jpg')